JacobTX/Beyblade-Project/README.md

 2. Beys do not slow down and stop in a realistic way
 3. Friction not working properly (Torsional friction not a function of given tip geometry but needs to be set manually)
 4. RTF reduces as number of beys increase
+5. Problems when more than 2 joints (revolute or slider) in a beyblade